dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 #### Operator Recommendations

 - **Monitor and Adjust Timeouts** Fine-tune the timeouts and intervals based on your environment performance and network conditions.
-For example, if your cluster nodes are slow to respond or network latency is high, you might need to adjust the timeouts accordingly
+For example if your cluster nodes are slow to respond or network latency is high, you might need to adjust the timeouts accordingly
 - **Enable Software Reboot** Ensure that `isSoftwareRebootEnabled` is set to true so that the operator can handle crashes effectively, allowing the system to reboot and kdump to capture the necessary dump
 - **Configure Watchdog** Make sure that the `watchdogFilePath` is correctly set and that the hardware watchdog is functioning as expected to reset unresponsive nodes
 - **Test Remediation Actions** Perform testing to ensure that the `SNR` operator can handle various crash scenarios, including those where `kdump` is triggered.
 Verify that the system captures dumps and that remediation actions (like reboots) occur as expected